lucidlayer/traceform/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is primarily licensed under the Business Source License 1.1 (BUSL-1.1).
+- Most of the codebase is under BUSL-1.1.
+See the [LICENSE](LICENSE) file for details and parameters.
+- The CLI onboarding tool (`traceform/cli-onboard`) is licensed under Apache-2.0.
+- The Babel plugin (`traceform/babel-plugin-traceform`) is licensed under MIT.
+- For a full breakdown, see [LICENSE-STACK.md](traceform/LICENSE-STACK.md).

 ---